openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/05_Operation_Manual.md

 Rote LED am Netzteil => Netzteil angeschlossen
 LAN Kabel LED
-   - XY axes will home and move to 0,0 position (disable by setting `homeOnStartX:0` in configuration file) ToDo Armin 250813: Erfolgt das Homing wirklich?
+   - XY axes will home and move to 0,0 position (disable by setting `homeOnStartX:0` in configuration file)
-   - Start computer and control software
+   - Start computer and ImSwitch control software

-ToDo Armin 250813: welche Contol software?
    - Allow 15-minute warm-up period for thermal stability if placed in an incubator

 3. **System Initialization**:
    - Access ImSwitch from your laptop/tablet browser using the microscope's IP address or hostname with port 8001

-ToDo Armin 250813: wie komme ich auf die Imswitch website und dort an die richtige Stelle?
-Wo gebe ich die IP Adresse ein?
-Wie komme ich an die IP Adresse?

    - Verify communication with all modules

-ToDo Armin 250813: wie?
    - Turn on live stream
    - Move to an XY position
    - Check illumination systems